zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Doris, in other words, is insulting Alan right back  by saying that there is a problem with his hair.
 She says, “Maybe you should do something different with your hair, like” – or such as – “wash it.”
 Doris’s saying that Alan hasn’t washed his hair, and so his hair doesn’t look very good ei ther.
 Alan responds by recognizing or acknowledging that Doris has insulte d him in a clever or funny way.
 He says, “Oh, burn.”
 “Burn” (burn) here means insult – words that you use to insult – but he’s using it in a funny way, to be  funny.

 He says, however, “That would have been a nice come back if it weren’t so dumb.”
 A “comeback” (comeback) is something you say  right after another person insults you or says something bad about you.
 A “comeback” is supposed to be funny, or we would say “witty” (witty).
 “Witt y” is funny in an intelligent way, in a clever way.
 Alan doesn’t think that Doris’s in sult to him was very clever.
 It wasn’t a good comeback.
 That’s why he says, “That w ould have been a nice comeback if it weren’t so dumb.”
-He’s saying that i t was a dumb comeback.
+He’s saying that it was a dumb comeback.

 “Who taught you your one-liners?”
 A “one – liner” ( liner) is a joke that is only one, maybe two sentences long.
 Technically a “one-liner”  should just be one sentence, but it is often two or maybe even three s entences.
 Alan is saying that Doris isn’t very funny.
 He says, “Who taught you your one-liners?
 A friend?”
 Then he says, “Oh, I forgot.
 You don’t have any,” meanin g “You don’t have any friends” – which is, of course, another insult.